CMU-17313Q/CMU-17313Q.github.io/docs/projects/P2/1_teamprocess.md

 ### Teamwork Self-Assessment

 As the course moves into team-based projects, we will be releasing weekly self-assessments, each worth one participation point.
 These are meant to be short surveys and should not take more than a few minutes.
 They are intended to help you reflect on your team's process and prompt you to think about how to improve it.
-The first one will be released on **Thursday, September 11th** and due the following **Wednesday, September 17th** (at 11:59pm).
-Typically, they will be released on Thursdays and due the following Wednesday.
+The first one will be released on **Thursday, September 11th** and due the following **Sunday, September 14th** (at 11:59pm).
+Typically, they will be released on Thursdays and due the following Sunday.

 ## Main Deliverables